Azure/azure-policy/README.md

   - `redisConfiguration.preferred-data-archive-auth-method`
   - `redisConfiguration.preferred-data-persistence-auth-method`

+### Read only aliases

+In few instances, aliases for read-only properties will be generated.
+These aliases are strictly meant for auditing purposes, since the read-only nature does not allow for modification post resource/configuration deployment.
+If a policy with a modify or DINE effect targets this alias, the compliance results will show non-compliance.
+However, when remediated the read-only properties are not evaluated.
+This renders the resource compliant and not triggering remediation.
+In most cases, if remediation is triggered, the system is not allowed to alter the read-only property.

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*